 The process of getting “pre-qualified” is quick and easy.
-It starts the process of discovering a buyer’s purchase power and usually begins with a meeting or phone call to discuss income and employment, credit and liabilities, assets and desired payments.
-Your credit report is then reviewed, enabling a “would be buyer” to become pre-qualified fairly quickly.
+It starts the process of discovering your purchase power and usually begins with a meeting or phone call to discuss income and employment, credit and liabilities, assets and desired payments.
+Your credit report is reviewed, enabling you to become pre-qualified fairly quickly.

-Getting pre-qualified is not a loan application and doesn’t commit you to using that lender — in fact, you can get pre-qualified with more than one lender to compare interest rates and fees.
-You can decide which lender you want to use once you’ve made an offer on a house and received official Loan Estimates (fee schedule) from each of your potential lenders.
+Keep in mind that getting pre-qualified is not a loan application and doesn’t commit you to using that lender — in fact, you can get pre-qualified with more than one lender to compare interest rates and fees.
+You can decide which lender you want to use once you’ve made an offer on a house.

-Eventually, the lender will require additional documentation once you complete your loan application, which generally includes pay stubs, W-2’s, 1099’s, recent tax returns, bank statements, and other documentation regarding income, assets and liabilities.
+Eventually, your lender will require additional documentation once you complete your loan application, which generally includes pay stubs, W-2’s, 1099’s, recent tax returns, bank statements, and other documentation regarding income, assets and liabilities.

 Once you’ve been pre-qualified, it’s important not to make any new financial commitments, such as buying a car, new furniture, or applying for a new credit card.
 Lenders take a second look at your credit in the days leading up to closing, and any changes to your credit picture could jeopardize your loan approval and cost you that new home.